Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

-- The males find females to mate with by making high pitched squeaks and by tunnelling through areas outside of their usual territory.
+- The males find females to mate with by making high-pitched squeaks and tunnelling through areas outside their usual territory.

 - The gestation period for mole pups is approximately one and a half months.
-They are usually born in litters of 3 or 4 pups.
+They are usually born in litters of 3 or 4 puppies.

-- Pups leave the nest after a further month and a half and find their own territory.
+- Pups leave the nest after a further month and a half and find their territory.

 Moles can cause a variety of problems for landowners.
-They can cause a wide range of problems for farmers, from contaminating silage with dirt particles to excavating stones which can cause hundreds of pounds of damage to their expensive farm equipment.
+They can cause a wide range of issues for farmers, from contaminating silage with dirt particles to excavating stones, generating hundreds of pounds of damage to their expensive farm equipment.

-It is no wonder then that Malpas mole trapping and control is such an important concern for many people.
+It is no wonder that Malpas mole trapping and control is such an essential concern for many people.

-- Chemical control - Often ineffective due to common misconceptions about moles.
+- insecticide control - Often ineffective due to common misconceptions about moles.
 They can also be expensive and potentially damaging to the environment.

-- Mole trapping - often a difficult method of mole pest control for amateurs as the traps require knowledge to deploy correctly to prevent avoidance by moles.
+- Mole trapping - often a complicated method of mole pest control for amateurs as the traps require knowledge to deploy correctly to prevent avoidance by moles.

-Mole traps are available in both lethal and humane varieties which is a benefit over the use of chemical treatments which cause death.
+Mole traps are available in both lethal and humane varieties, which is a benefit over the use of insecticide treatments which cause death.

-Malpas mole trapping is by far the most reliable method of mole pest control when carried out by experienced pest controllers.
-By identifying the extent and direction of mole runs correctly preparing the mole to run for trap integration; the pest controller can experience a near 100% success rate when the correct mole traps are used.
+Malpas mole trapping is the most reliable method of mole pest control when carried out by experienced pest controllers.
+By correctly identifying the extent and direction of mole runs and preparing the mole to run for trap integration, the pest controller can experience a near 100% success rate when the correct mole traps are used.